 What this class is not:

 This is not a class for professional photographers or those wanting tips on creating a photography business.
 We will touch on post processing, but will not go in-depth.
-I will answer questions only regarding course curriculum in the context of the class (like a forum, not email), any personal discussion on advanced topics is not included.

 How do I sign up?